Test ID: CELI Celiac Associated HLA-DQ Alpha 1 and DQ Beta 1 DNA Typing, Blood

 Interpretation

 Most (90%-95%) patients with celiac disease have 1 or 2 copies of HLA-DQ2 haplotype (see below), while the remainder have HLA-DQ8 haplotype.
 Rare exceptions to these associations have been occasionally seen.
-In 1 study of celiac disease, only 0.7% of patients with celiac disease lacked the HLA alleles mentioned above.
+In one study of celiac disease, only 0.7% of patients with celiac disease lacked the HLA alleles mentioned above.
 Results are reported as permissive, nonpermissive, or equivocal gene pairs.

 It is important to realize that these genes are also present in about 20% of people without celiac disease.
 Therefore, the mere presence of these genes does not prove the presence of celiac disease or that genetic susceptibility to celiac disease is present.